Advertiser Disclosure

 • There are plenty of no annual fee rewards-earning credit cards, so there is no need to compromise if don’t want to pay an annual fee.
 Answering no to this question, however, will narrow the list of rewards-earning cards you can consider.

-3. Is there a sign-up bonus or benefits that I can use that would offset the cost of that annual fee?
+3. Is there a welcome offer or benefits that I can use that would offset the cost of that annual fee?

 • Premium rewards-earning credit cards come with high annual fees.
 They also come with statement credits, lounge access, airline or hotels perk, elite status, free internet access, and many additional benefits that can more than offset the cost of an annual fee.
 You’ll want to review these benefits and determine how many you’ll use.